jacklinquan/PyTool_USB_Serial/README.md

 * PL2303 driver

 ## Script General Guide
-* The Python version used in this app is 3.7.

 * This app is not designed as script editor although script can be edited in the script field.
 The best way is to use your favorite script editor and then copy and paste the script.

-* The script field is not in Python global environment.
-If custom function is needed, pass all the references as arguments of the function and import packages needed inside the function.

 * Always use 4 spaces for indentation to avoid weird errors.